 A problem (and a solution)

 This build has no armor.
 Magic resist is important when 3/5 members of the enemy team are going to do a lot of magic damage, but the enemy AD carry is still someone who can blow you up.
-By going Wriggle's Lantern or Executioner's Calling for your yellow slot, you could potentially use your orange slot on an armor item like Sunfire Cape for armor (for double armor, Wriggle's Lantern gives armor too).
+By going Wriggle's Lantern or Executioner's Calling for your yellow slot, you could potentially use your orange slot on an armor item like Sunfire Aegis for armor (for double armor, Wriggle's Lantern gives armor too).
 There's also Randuin's Omen in the purple slot for armor.

-Say you've decided on the 6 items you want: The Black Cleaver, Ravenous Hydra, Wriggle's Lantern, Mercurial Scimitar, Mercury's Treads and Maw of Malmortius.
+Say you've decided on the 6 items you want: Black Cleaver, Ravenous Hydra, Wriggle's Lantern, Mercurial Scimitar, Mercury's Treads and Maw of Malmortius.
 Now you need to figure out what order to build them in.

 As mentioned in the part above, if you're mid lane versus Ahri, having a Tiamat/ Ravenous Hydra will make you able to clear waves faster and you can also stack Ravenous Hydra's active with Massacre.
 You can build Tiamat first then work on completing Ravenous Hydra or starting on a magic resist item like a Hexdrinker, Mercury's Treads, or Quicksilver Sash.